The World Helicopter Championship Competition Events

 This eventually lead to the first World Championships being held in 1971 in Vodick, Poland.
 The event now takes place every three years and continues to maintain a strong interest with potential host nations competitively bidding every three years to hold the event.

 The rules for the Championships are determined and controlled by the Fédération Aéronautique Internationale (FAI).
-The current world rules can be found here.
+The current world rules can be found on the FAI website - click here

 All participating countries are members of the FAI Rotorcraft Commission.
 Most delegations from each country hold their own national competitions every year in their home country to the rules of the World Championships.